 And we'll look to have, I think, a more robust discussion on the adjacents as we get to an analyst meeting, which we think is the right environment to go into that.

 Thank you.
-Our next question is from the line of James Fossett with Morgan Stanley.
+Our next question is from the line of James Fawcett with Morgan Stanley.
 Please proceed with your question.

 Great.
 Thank you very much.
-I wanted to turn back to some of the comments that you made around licensing and asserting Qualcomm's IP portfolio.
-You talked about China and Germany in the cases there.
-Can you just update us as to how you're feeling about the need to assert and eventually put in place IP licensing over non-essential IP for the Chinese OEMs?
-Does the case with Apple have any implications there?
+I wanted to turn back to some of the comments that Steve made around licensing and asserting Qualcomm's IP portfolio.
+You talked about China and firmly in the cases there.
+Can you just update us as to how you're feeling about We need to assert and eventually put in place IP licensing over non-essential IP for the Chinese OEMs.
+And does the case with Apple have any implications there?
 This is my first question.
-I guess kind of related to that, how are you thinking about, or specifically as it relates to Huawei and the interim payments they're making, can you give us an estimate of what Qualcomm estimates that maybe do under at least the previous licensing agreements and help us understand what that delta might be?
+And I guess kind of related to that, how are you thinking about or specifically as it relates to Huawei and the interim payments they're making, can you give us an estimate of what Qualcomm estimates it may be due under at least the previous licensing agreements and help us understand what that delta might be.
 Thank you very much.

 James, this is Don Rosenberg.
 I'll start.
 Alex may want to chime in.
-With respect to your good point about the value of our NEPs as well as our SEPs, they often seem to get lost in the discussion.
-You probably know that actually a majority of those 130,000 or so patents and applications that Steve referred to earlier are, in fact, NEPs.
-Also, all the lawsuits we brought around the world against Apple involved NEPs, non-essential patents.
-And as Steve has indicated, we've been very successful so far, and we've got a number of cases that are going to be rolling out over the course of this year.
-And almost every month there's a significant milestone in terms of either hearings or final rulings in Germany, in China, and in the U.S. and the ITC and district courts here.
+So with respect to your good point about the value of our NEPs as well as our SEPs, they often seem to get lost in the discussion.
+You probably know that actually a majority of those 130,000 or so patents that Steve and applications that Steve referred to earlier are, in fact, NEPs.
+Also, all the lawsuits we brought around the world against Apple involved NEPs, nonessential patents.
+And as Steve has indicated, we've been very successful so far, and we've got a number of cases that are going to be rolling out.
+Over the course of this year, almost every month, there's a significant milestone in terms of either hearings or final rulings in Germany and China and in the U.S. and the ITC and district courts here.
 So the value of our overall portfolio is extraordinarily high, and it's certainly something we constantly think about when we look at our licensing program.
-And one point that I think people often miss is that we started this licensing program, what, almost three decades ago, and there were no standard essential patents in our portfolio at the time because we weren't even in the standard.
-Yet we were licensing that portfolio.
+And one point that I think people often miss is that We started this licensing program, what, almost three decades ago, and there were no standard essential patents in our portfolio at the time because we weren't even in the standard, yet we were licensing that portfolio.
 We continue to license that portfolio essentially at the same terms as our patent portfolio grew with standard essential patents and non-standard essential patents into the numbers that Steve was talking about.

-Let me, this is Alex James.
-Let me just respond to some, the first part of your question.
-I think Don's correct that, you know, we've demonstrated significant value in our non-essential patents.
-But I think, again, you have to step back and take a look at what we've done over the last four years or so.
-We have really done a very good job of establishing an SEP-only portfolio licensing program, both inside of China and now outside of China.
+Let me just Alex James, let me just respond to some the first part of your question.
+I think Don's correct that, you know, we've demonstrated significant value in our non essential patents.
+But I think again, you have to step back and take a look at what we've done over the last four years or so we have really done a very good job of establishing an SCP only portfolio licensing program, both inside of China and now outside of China.
 But despite the fact that we continue to sign up significant numbers of SEP-only licensees, we still have a very good number, a very significant number of licensees that choose to keep portfolio-wide agreements.
 And so, you know, that's a very significant mix in the overall licensing program.
 So I think that the overall program is heading in the right direction.
-We've got a few issues to deal with in terms of the Apple litigation.
-But right now, I think the focus is on successfully establishing the 5G program, which we have done over the course of the last 12 months.
-In terms of the Huawei interim agreement, that's a kind of, that's a minimum non-refundable agreement.
-I don't know that I would get into the, you know, the overall numbers in terms of what's at issue.
-So I think we'll just, you know, leave it at that.
+We've got a few issues to deal with in terms of the Apple litigation program. but right now I think the focus is on successfully establishing the 5G program, which we have done over the course of the last 12 months.
+In terms of the Huawei interim agreement, that's a minimum non-refundable agreement.
+I don't know that I would get into the overall numbers in terms of what's at issue.
+I think we'll just leave it at that.

 Great.
 Thank you very much.